-I’ve been immersed in the darkness of depression.
+I’ve been immersed in the darkness of depression, and suffered from a bout of secondary infertility.
 And through the grace of God, I’ve emerged, whole and healed on the other side.

-But through my experience, I’ve realized what a stigma and silence there can be.
-The suffering of isolation and self-condemnation that comes along with this illness.
+But through my experiences, I’ve realized what a stigma and silence there can be.
+The suffering of isolation and self-condemnation that comes along with these types of suffering.

 It doesn’t have to be this way.
-Through sharing my story, I want to offer you the same promise hope and healing I’ve found.
+Through sharing my stories, I want to offer you solidarity, hope, and a share in the peace I’ve been able to find.

 Most Popular Posts: